jhordangab/twigsession/README.md

         composer require jhordangab/twigsession

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Twigsession.

-## Twigsession Overview

--Insert text here-

-## Configuring Twigsession

--Insert text here-

-## Using Twigsession

--Insert text here-

-## Twigsession Roadmap

-Some things to do, and ideas for potential features:

-* Release it

-Brought to you by [jhordangab](https://github.com/jhordangab/)